TinaHammar/livewire-window-size/readme.md

 * You can change the config dynamically with Laravel `Config::set(...)`

 # Important note
-It's important to understand the difference between the serverside rendered breakpoints, that this package provides, and css media queries.
+It's important to understand the difference between the server side rendered breakpoints, that this package provides, and css media queries.

 When using css, the content of the page will update in realtime as the user resizes the window, whereas this package debounces a network request.